musabshak/project-who-s-down/README.md

 The event title is extracted from this return event object and displayed on the screen.
 This demonstrates communication of data between the frontend and the api server.
+- For some reason, the event title is not displayed in the confirmation prompt when the app is run on a phone.
+It displays properly when viewed in the browser.
+Need to debug this.

 ## Architecture